 This one is simple, list the URL you want to send traffic to.

-The source should always be “social” when we are talking about social media.
+The source should always be “paidsocial” when we are talking about paid social media.
 This ensures traffic is grouped into the proper marketing channel on Google Analytics.
+Don’t forget to make a custom Paid Social channel grouping.

 This can be Facebook, Twitter, LinkedIn, or other platforms you are on.